skule/skule.ca/club-resources/club_funding.md

 For winter club funding specifically, allocations may be prioritized towards clubs which did not benefit from CPSIF funding in the same year.

+After you apply:
+1. Applications are reviewed by the Finance Committee when they hold their meeting in October or February.
+Finance Committee meeting details are sent to all students 72 hours in advance of the meeting.
+2. Finance Committee decisions are approved at the Engineering Society Board of Directors meeting in the same month.
+3. If the funding is approved at the Board meeting, you may claim your expenses via cheque requisition.
+For CPSIF, approvals will be sent out by the office of the Vice-Dean Undergraduate late October.
+For Winter Club Funding, approvals will be made in the same month that applications are made.

 ## What happens after my funding is approved?

 Once funding is approved, please submit a cheque requisition to claim any expenses.
 Visit [Cheque Requisitions](/finances/cheque-requisitions) for more information.